PM-Notes/Prince2/README.md

    - Problem/Concern

 ### Change Control Procedures
-A common and systematic approcach for dealing with:
+A common and systematic approach for dealing with:
 - Requests For Change
 - Off-specifications
-- Problms or Concerns
+- Problems or Concerns

 ### 5 Step Process